 The greatest mechanical introduction to monsters comes in the form of mythic traits, new optional mechanics that add to the gravity of an epic encounter, typically reserved for the end of an adventure or campaign, against foes of immense proportion and power.
 There are three creatures with mythic traits, and each has their own subsection that details running them as a mythic encounter, describing when the traits kick in, how it changes an encounter, increases in the difficulty, and even mid-combat text to showcase the gravity of mythic traits kicking in.

 Mythic Odysseys of Theros is incredibly detailed and in-depth, with a wealth of lore to build out a short adventure or a prolonged campaign, all contained in a diverse and comprehensive, but still adaptable, setting.
-The introduction of mythic traits for legendary monsters of epic proportions is an excellent addition to 5th Edition.
+The introduction of mythic traits for legendary monsters of epic proportions is an excellent addition to fifth edition.
 It is also a wonderful example of a setting where the gods are not only intimately involved in the adventurers’ stories, but all the stories within a setting.
 That on its own is a remarkable dynamic that has a lot of potential for players and Dungeon Masters looking to fully utilize it.
-While limited in what it brings to 5th Edition as a whole, there is more than enough to inspire and assist Dungeon Masters to create adventures of any length set in Theros, as well as adventures of multiple styles.
+While limited in what it brings to fifth edition as a whole, there is more than enough to inspire and assist Dungeon Masters to create adventures of any length set in Theros, as well as adventures of multiple styles.

 Dungeons & Dragons and Magic: The Gathering are properties of Wizards of the Coast.